SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

 - Detection Time
   - It took 0.006 secs to detect an image of dimension (700X1000) with 10-15 faces.

 ## Some observations
-  - WIDER and FDDB on Alexnet doesn't work very well
   - WIDER and FDDB on VGG16 worked very well
+  - WIDER and FDDB on Alexnet give less accuracy than VGG16
   - We tested VGG16 model trained on WIDER and tested ON FDDB.
 IT gave 82% accuracy.
+  - We tested Alexnet model trained on WIDER and tested ON FDDB.
+IT gave 79.4% accuracy.
   - On our own model with 11 layers training took lot of time.
+Because of less number of "Max pooling" layer
   - We tested our own images on VGG16 trained over WIDER network and it worked really well!
   - WIDER trained model doesn't show good MAP estimate on WIDER test images because many faces get ignored due to reduce dimension of images.
 It shows good MAP estimate when WIDER trained VGG16 model is tested on FDDB(because no dimension reduction here on FDDB dataset).